swift-server/swift-service-lifecycle/README.md

 It also provides a Signal based shutdown hook, to shutdown on signals like `TERM` or `INT`.

 SwiftServiceLauncher was designed with the idea that every application has some startup and shutdown workflow-like-logic which is often sensitive to failure and hard to get right.
-The library codes this common need in a safe and reusable way, which is non-framework specific, and designed to be integrated with any server framework or directly in an application.
+The library codes this common need in a safe and reusable way that is non-framework specific, and designed to be integrated with any server framework or directly in an application.

 This is the beginning of a community-driven open-source project actively seeking contributions, be it code, documentation, or ideas.
 What SwiftServiceLauncher provides today is covered in the [API docs](https://swift-server.github.io/swift-service-launcher/), but it will continue to evolve with community input.